My package from Conserv has arrived! Now what?

 In order to start your monitoring system properly, you'll need to connect your Conserv Gateway first and make sure it's online.
 You'll notice on the Sensors dashboard in your Conserv account that you have a card for each of your gateways at the very bottom of the page.
 Once a gateway is connected, its card will update to reflect its connection (this can take a few minutes and may require a refresh).

-NOTE: The card for the gateways and sensors should show up in your account before you try connecting any of them.
-If you don't see anything please contact customer support (support@conserv.io).
+NOTE: The cards for the gateways and sensors should show up in your account before you try connecting any of them.
+If you don't see anything please contact customer support by creating a support ticket.

 To set up your gateway, first decide whether you are going to use your building's network or if you're using the gateway's built-in SIM card.
 If you're using a network, you'll need to attach the gateway to a port using the ethernet cable included in your Conserv box.
 If you're going to use cell service, you don't need to attach the ethernet cable.
 Many of our customers rely solely on the SIM card due to internet challenges.
 However, if it is possible to utilize the ethernet port, it can be helpful (from a network redundancy standpoint) for your gateway to utilize the hardwired connection alongside the SIM connection.